 Incubators are crucial to the revitalization of U.S. manufacturing.
-The Fulton-Carroll Center Incubator in Chicago is one of the largest and first incubators in the nation.
-It established in 1980 with $2.6 million in grants from the federal government.
+The Fulton-Carroll Center Incubator in Chicago is one of the largest and first manufacturing incubators in the nation.
+It was established in 1980 with $2.6 million in grants from the federal government.
 In 2015, the city of Seattle awarded the Industry Space Seattle, a manufacturing incubator started by Johnny Bianchi in 2015, a grant of $100,000.

 Industry Space Seattle gives its tenants the use of 10 overhead crane systems, which can cost up to $80,000 each, along with a $30,000 compressed-air system, a $20,000 forklift and an industrial paint booth.

-The Advance Business & Manufacturing Center Incubator, a program provided by the Greater Green Bay Chamber in Wisconsin since 1987, partners with local universities, which connects college students to startups when extra manpower is needed.
+The Advance Business & Manufacturing Center Incubator, a program provided by the Greater Green Bay Chamber in Wisconsin since 1987, partners with local universities, who connect college students to startups when extra manpower is needed.
 When multiple firms work in close proximity, they share knowledge and inspire each other with ideas.
-The business networking made at the incubators can also foster collaboration and expansion of the businesses in the future.
+The business networking at incubators can also foster collaboration and expansion.

 Structures of Manufacturing Incubators

 The sizes of manufacturing incubators can range from less than 100,000 square-foot to the size of a city block.
-On the smaller side, the Industry Space Seattle provides up the ten industrial working spaces, while mHub can serve few hundreds startups at one time.
+On the smaller side, the Industry Space Seattle provides up the ten industrial working spaces, while mHub can serve hundreds of startups at one time.